-Are dogs left-pawed or right-pawed, or do they show any paw preference at all?
-And does it mean anything if they show a preference for using one paw over another?
+Is your dog left-pawed or right-pawed, or does she show any paw preference at all?
+And what does it mean if she shows a preference for using one paw over another?

 How do you determine your dog’s paw preference?

 If you are right-handed, you may perceive your dog to be left-handed since he or she mirrors your actions – for instance, when you ask for a paw to shake.
 Below are a number of ways paw preference is commonly determined.
 Use one or more of these methods to test your pup and repeat the tests to look for patterns.

 - Place a treat under the couch and just within reach of your dog to see which paw she uses to reach for it